cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/content/getting-started/setup.md

 1. Open the CloudBees Feature Management [sign-up form](https://rollout.io/sign-up/) in a _new tab_ within your browser.
 If you already have a CloudBees Feature Management account the [click here to login to your account](https://app.rollout.io/login) and proceed to step 3.
 2. Fill out the form with your name, email, and a created password.
 After confirming your password, check the box agreeing to CloudBees Feature Management' Terms of Service (which can be viewed [here](https://docs.cloudbees.com/docs/cloudbees-common/latest/subscription-agreement/)), and click **Sign Up**.
 3. After you have successfully created an account, the CloudBees Feature Management dashboard will be displayed.
+Create a new application by clicking the blue panel in the top left corner of the screen.
-On the far left side of the dashboard, click the **App Settings** panel.
+4. After creating a new application in the dashboard, click the **App Settings** panel seen on the left hand menu.
 From the resulting page, select the **Environments** tab.
-4. Click **Add New Environment** and name it **Development**.
+5. Click **Add New Environment** and name it **Development**.
 Then click **Generate Key**.
-5. **Close** the subsequent **Development Key** pop-up window so that both _Production_ and _Development_ keys are displayed.
+6. **Close** the subsequent **Development Key** pop-up window so that both _Production_ and _Development_ keys are displayed.
 Leave this CloudBees Feature Management dashboard tab open in the browser.
 Both keys will be referenced later in this lab.
 ![Environment Key](images/CBFMEnvKey.png?width=50pc)

 ### API Key Environment Variable

 The CloudBees CI Pipeline that will automatically build and deploy your `mircroblog-frontend` application uses a different CloudBees Feature Management environment key depending on which branch is deployed.
 Later in the workshop, we'll learn how these separate environment keys can be used to apply the multi-environment view of the CloudBees Feature Management dashboard.
-This will allow a flag to have a particular *Production* configuration, while using a completely different ruleset for the code connected to the *Development* environment.
+This will allow a flag to have a separate and unique *Production* configuration from its *Development* environment counterpart.
 However, in this lab we will update a GitHub pull request between the `development` and `main` branch of your  `mircroblog-frontend` repository.

 1. Open your browser to the Github Organization you created for the workshop and navigate to the `microblog-frontend` repository.
 2. Change the branch from `main` to `development`.
-All work, until some components of Lab 5, will take place on the `development` branch.
 After changing branches to the `development` branch, click on the `.env.production` file.
 3. Click the pencil icon to edit the file - again, making sure you are on the `development` branch. ![GitHub edit file](images/pencilEdit.png?width=50pc)
 1. Switch back to the CloudBees Feature Management dashboard.
 Copy the environment **Key** for the **Production** environment by clicking on the **Key** value for that environment. ![Copy key](images/copy-key.png?width=50pc)
 2. Navigate back to the Github tab with the `.env.production` file being edited.